claranet/zabbix-aws-deregister/README.md

 ```

 Then, click on `encrypt` button for both `ZABBIX_USER` and `ZABBIX_PASS` environment variables.

-Notice: if `DELETING_HOST` is set to `false` so zabbix hosts are not deleted, only disabled.

 6/ Create an sns topic and subscribe [AWS console > SNS > Topics > Create topic]